Azure/azure-functions-durable-python/CONTRIBUTING.md

 - Python support for Visual Studio Code (Python for VSCode extension)
 - Azure Functions Extensions for Visual Studio Code v0.19.1 and above.
-- Azure Durable Functions python package azure-functions-durable available on pypi.org
+- autoDocString to generate documentation strings for Python API definitions.

 ### Setting up durable-py debugging

-- Create a Durable Functions Orchestrator for FunctionChaining (TODO: this step requires a link to a step-by-step guide on how to do this)
+- Use starter sample from this folder (TBD: add folder name).

-- In host.json, remove the extensionsBundle portion to enable specific version debugging.
-Provide a hub name (else remove the entire extensions portion to default to DurableFunctionsHub) Here's how the host.json should look like:
+- If you want to debug a specific version of the Durable Extension, make the following changes: In host.json, remove the extensionsBundle portion to enable specific version debugging.
+- Provide a hub name (else remove the entire extensions portion to default to DurableFunctionsHub) Here's how the host.json should look like:

 ```
 {